kashfifahim/CrossComputeTutorials/Chapter-2-Using-Batch-Folder-To-Set-Input-Values/README.md

 Congratulations on completing your first automation with ```CrossCompute Automation Framework```.

 At this point we have reached the end of this tutorial.
 In the next tutorial, we are going to build on this automation.
 We are going use a ```csv``` file, filled with lots of values for our ```input variables```.
 By doing this we are not just going to see one graph but one graph for each row of variable values found in the ```.csv``` file.

+This concludes the first tutorial introducing you to the CrossCompute Automation Framework.
+If you have any questions, comments, or would like to reach out to us about helping you automate today reach out to us at ```contact@crosscompute.com```.

+The Bike Share Simulation is inspired by the simulation from Allen B. Downey's course on Models and Simulation.